 This work is a response to Frantz Fanon’s call for a Psychology that commits to transforming the world, more than knowing it; to revolution, more than description; to creating possibilities, more than exhausting them.

-It has emerged from our involvement in over two dozen evaluations in New York City, Washington DC, London and Bristol, including through our leadership of a final year module – ‘Praxis’ – for Clinical and Community Psychology students at the University of East London.
+It has emerged from our involvement in over three dozen evaluations in New York City, Washington DC, London and Bristol, including through our leadership of a final year module – ‘Praxis’ – for Clinical and Community Psychology students at the University of East London.